Athletics at the 2012 Summer Olympics – Men's 100 metres: Competition format

 The event saw its first significant format change since the introduction of the "fastest loser" system in 1968: the basic four round format introduced in 1920 was changed to a three-round format with preliminaries.
 The fastest entrants would now have to run only three times, not four.
 The preliminaries were reserved for the entrants using universality places (that is, not meeting the qualification standards).
 The changes also expanded the number of semifinals from 2 to 3 (and thus the number of semifinalists from 16 to 24), including using the "fastest loser" system in the semifinals for the first time.

 The preliminary round consisted of 4 heats, each with 7 or 8 athletes.
 The top two runners in each heat advanced, along with the next two fastest runners overall.
 They joined the faster entrants in the first round of heats, which consisted of 7 heats of 8 athletes each.
 The top three runners in each heat, along with the next three fastest runners overall, moved on to the semifinals.
 The 24 semifinalists competed in three heats of 8, with the top two in each semifinal and the next two overall advancing to the eight-man final.

 Records

-Prior to the competition, the existing World and Olympic records were as follows.
+Prior to the competition, the existing World record, Olympic record, and world leading time were as follows:

 The following new Olympic record was set during this competition: